UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

 ???- question "What is the file `darsync_[dirname].ownership.gz`?"

     This is a file containing file ownership information.
-    This file can be used to make sure that the file ownership (user/group) will look the same on Dardel as it does on Rackham.
+When a user transfer all the files in a project to a project at Dardel, all the files at Dardel will be owned by the user who did the transfer.
+By saving the ownership information of the files at UPPMAX, we can map the file ownership information to the corresponding users at Dardel.

 ???- question "Can I delete the file `darsync_[dirname].ownership.gz`?"

-    Yes, as it is not needed in the next step.

-    However, it is a small file that allows UPPMAX support to help in case of migration problems.

-    On the other hand, you can regenerate the file as long as the files you are migrating are still present.
+    No, keep it until you delete your project at UPPMAX, or better yet, copy that file to Dardel as well.
+If you discover that you get problems because of wrong owner of files (write permissions etc), this file contains the information needed to recreate it as it was before your transfered the files, even if your UPPMAX project has already been deleted.

 ### `ssh: connect to host dardel.pdc.kth.se port 22: No route to host`